ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 This experimental version of BBR does not specify a specific response to Classic {{RFC3168}}, Alternative Backoff with ECN (ABE) {{RFC8511}} or L4S {{RFC9330}} style ECN.
-However, if BBR negotiates either type of ECN, the congestion controller response MUST treat any CE marks as congestion.
+However, if the transport connection claims ECN support by marking packets using either the ECT(0) or ECT(1) code point, the congestion controller response
+MUST treat any CE marks as congestion.

 {{?RFC8311, Section 4.1}} relaxes the requirement from RFC3168 that the